Leader of the Opposition (Spain): Role

-The leader of the opposition is entitled a special office in the Congress of Deputies if he or she is a member of the chamber.
+The leader of the opposition is entitled a special office in the Congress of Deputies if they are a member of the chamber.
 In addition, the officeholder usually receives much more attention from the media in parliamentary sessions and activities, such as in the yearly-held State of the Nation Debate.
-Established precedent has also led for the leader of the opposition usually sitting directly across from the prime minister in the Congress seating plan, so long as he or she has a seat in the Congress of Deputies.
+Established precedent has also led for the leader of the opposition usually sitting directly across from the prime minister in the Congress seating plan, so long as they have a seat in the Congress of Deputies.
 While it is not required for a leader of the opposition to have a seat in Congress, there have been only three occasions where the recognized officeholder did not have such a seat: